.jpg)

 There are many variables to consider when turning 65.
 Do you have work insurance?
 Does your spouse?
 Are you on insurance from the marketplace with a subsidy?
 Do you have retiree coverage from your employer?

-The best way to decide if you should go onto Medicare is to sit with one of our brokers and get a full Medicare education.
+We're confident the best way to decide if you should go onto Medicare is to sit with one of our brokers and get a full Medicare education.
 Once you get that education, we will go over all your options based on your unique situation.
 We will compare your monthly premiums, deductibles, drug costs, and most importantly your Maximum Out-of-Pocket costs with each option available to see which is best for you.

 Do I Have to Take Medicare When I Turn 65?